Drew Brees, Saints ordinary without Alvin Kamara

 Over the last few seasons, the Saints and Falcons matchups have become some of the best the NFL has to offer.
 The two teams became one of the more intriguing rivals as each took turns fighting Carolina for the NFC South Division title.
 Each team features a high-end quarterback and the contests frequently evolve into shootout-style affairs.

-The first 2017 meeting of New Orleans and Atlanta did not resemble any of the contests we're used to seeing from these teams.
-It was just the second meeting since 2014 where these NFC South rivals where the two teams combined to score less than 40 total points.
+The first 2017 meeting between New Orleans and Atlanta on Thursday didn't resemble any of the contests we're used to seeing from these teams.
+It was just the second meeting since 2014 featuring these NFC South rivals combining to score fewer than 40 total points.
 Instead of touchdowns, big plays and flashy highlights, this iteration of Saints vs. Falcons gave us mistakes and puzzling decisions across the board.

 The Atlanta Falcons will draw their fair share of criticism for their lackluster performance on offense.
 Matt Ryan tossed three interceptions, including a ghastly one to Marshon Lattimore.
 However, the quarterback on the other side of the field deserves a fair deep critical glance after Thursday's night performance.

-New Orleans' dynamic rookie running back Alvin Kamara took his final touch of the game with over 10 minutes left in the first quarter.
-Kamara already looked prime for another big game, hauling in all three of his targets for 25 yards early on in the action.
-Entering into Week 14, we already knew the rookie back was quickly becoming one of the NFL's star players.
-In addition to his work as a perfectly designed pass-catcher for the Saints offense, Kamara had developed into the toughest back in the league to bring down.
+New Orleans' dynamic rookie running back Alvin Kamara took his final touch of the game early in the first quarter.
+He already looked primed for another big game, hauling in all three of his targets for 25 yards early on.
+Entering Week 14, we already knew the rookie back was quickly becoming one of the NFL's star players.
+In addition to his work as a perfectly designed pass-catcher for the Saints, Kamara has developed into the toughest back in the league to bring down.

 Here's how the current Top 5 RBs in #NextGenStats "avg. yards after close" have performed week to week (5+ carry games) pic.twitter.com/0Y3NZyi4JIâ Matt Harmon (@MattHarmon_BYB) December 6, 2017